 I listen to inspirational music before starting a project.
 There are a couple different musicians that I listen to that help me achieve things that I’m working on.

-We’ve reached the end of 31 Small Easily Achieved Goals.
+We’ve reached the end of 31 Small Goals Easily Achieved.
 I hope you enjoyed it.

 Make sure you subscribe, so you don’t miss a post.
 You wouldn’t want to miss other posts like Path to Simplity: 25 Simple Living Ideas.